pulsemicro/PulseIDJS/README.md

 **StitchportJS**
 ---

-StitchportJS is a javascript library that helps using the StitchPortWebAPI.
+StitchportJS is a javascript library that helps using the Stitchport Web API.

 StitchportJS allows rendering:

   - Lettering
   - Designs
-  - Compounds
   - Templates

-Rendering is separated to cases:

- - StitchportJS can take an image ID as a parameter and fill it with the desired image.
-It can also get a callback in case that the user wants to manipulate the generated url
- - StitchportJS can return the generated image source in base64 string format

-Tech
+Tech Info
 ----
-StitchportJS is based on javascript only and no third parties projects or libraries are required
+StitchportJS is based on javascript only and no third party libraries are required

 Installation
 --
+Inside the "dist" folder you will find stitchport.min.js file.
+Please add it to your html page.

-	<script src="StitchportJS.js"></script>
+	<script src="StitchportJS.min.js"></script>

 How to use the StitchportJS